Last week, I learned that clean energy in America is now dead — killed off before it had much of a chance to get started.

 So I almost felt bad for the coal guy and the oil guy.

 But I needn’t have.
 The oil guy wasn’t shy about putting out ideas to take advantage of the state’s “clean energy strengths” when the discussion came to that.
 “We have plenty of uranium.
 We should lift the ban and start mining that.”
 The coal guy seemed to like the idea too.
+After all, people do want to buy uranium for many reasons.
+And sure, there are many hobbyists interested in the stuff, as well as many new ways of using nuclear energy in a cleaner way, but it seemed strange that the evening was as it was at that point.

 Clean nukes with a side of clean fracked gas